dxiai/styleguide/alerts.md

 The following chunk checks the different types of links and information that we have in our Moodle content, so we can move it into github as soon as we can.

-- Alerts are used to highlight sections of contents, where primary stands for definitions, info general highlights, warning potential elements of errors, danger points to misuse.
-Success stands for best practices.
+- Alerts are used to highlight sections of contents.
+There are four types of colors used throughout our documents:

+  - `primary` stands for definitions,
+  - `info` indicates general highlights,
+  - `warning` shows potential causes of errors,
+  - `danger` points to misuse, and
+  - `success` stands for best practices.

 - Buttons are used for linking resources.
-Success means other pages, primary means data.
-The file icon indicates an internal link, the download icon is used with data, and the link, or export icon is used with external links.
+  - `success`refers to other pages,
+  - `primary` means data.

 <p class="alert alert-warning">hello warning</p>